guiggh/hand_pose_action/README.md

 ## First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations
-This repository contains instructions on getting the data, code and models of the work `First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations` presented at CVPR 2018 .
+This repository contains instructions on getting the data and code of the work `First-Person Hand Action Benchmark with RGB-D Videos and 3D Hand Pose Annotations` presented at CVPR 2018 .
 For more information on the benchmark check out [[1]](#refs).

 ### Downloading the data
 Fill this [form](https://goo.gl/forms/FIsXpYVIUov0j7Wv2) to download the dataset.
 Please read the [terms and conditions](#terms) first.

 ### Dataset structure:

 The dataset is organized as the following example:

 - File `Video_files/Subject_1/put_salt/1/color/color_0015.jpeg`